gita/bhagavad-gita-api/README.md

 ## Self Hosting
 <!-- markdownlint-enable -->

-The official API at [api.bhagavadgita.io](https://api.bhagavadgita.io) is free to use for all.
+The official API is free to use for all.
 But If you wish you can self host anywhere you want.

 If you want to deploy your own instance,You can deploy